azavea/ansible-java/README.md

 - `java_flavor` - Flavor of Java to install (default: `openjdk` but can also be `oracle`)
 - `java_oracle_accept_license_agreement` - Flag to accept the Oracle license agreement (default: `False`)

+## Testing
+Tests are done using [molecule](http://molecule.readthedocs.io/).
+To run the test suite, install molecule and it's dependencies and do ` $ molecule test` from the folder containing molecule.yml.
+To add additional tests, add a [testinfra](http://testinfra.readthedocs.org/) python script in the [tests](./tests/) directory.